 - I want my children to have a classical Christian education, which is what was standard up until a hundred years ago and produced amazing leaders and thinkers.

-What is my TOP reason to homeschool?
+What is my Most Provocative Reason to Homeschool?

 We are a ministry family and so much of our energy and passion is poured into the church and into seeing people live more faithful lives.
 As parents, we were strongly convicted that to spend all of that time and energy and then to lose our own children would be unbearable.